AVS Device SDK Dependencies

 SAMPLE-AES decryption is optional.
 For more details about enabling SAMPLE-AES decryption, see Features.

-Build for Android
+Supported versions for Android

 To build for Android, you must install the following libraries, packages, and dependencies.